Is Your Teen Worried About Leaving Their Dog Behind When They Go to College?

 Ask your veterinarian if he will chat in person or on the phone with your child to answer any of his questions about the pet’s condition or the process of euthanasia.

-If your pet’s medical condition permits, consider waiting to euthanize him until your child can come home.
+If your pet’s medical condition permits, consider waiting to euthanize him until your teen can come home.
 But don’t prolong the process if your pet is in pain—no one wants your dog to suffer.

-If you do have to euthanize your dog, ask your child if he would like to be present in the room while the procedure is done.
+If you do have to euthanize your dog, ask your teen if he would like to be present in the room while the procedure is done.
 Some may want to remain in the waiting room and others at home.

 After your dog passes away…